 Described by the Pevsner Architectural Guides as 'extraordinarily dignified', this building is the first purpose-built mosque in Britain.
-Commissioned by Gottlieb Wilhelm Leitner to provide a place of worship for Muslim students at the Oriental Institute, it was designed by Victorian architect, W. L. Chambers and completed in 1889.
+Commissioned by Gottlieb Wilhelm Leitner to provide a place of worship for Muslim students at the Oriental Institute, it was designed by Victorian architect, W L Chambers and completed in 1889.
 Its green and white dome and minarets are considered one of Woking's landmarks.
 Decorative geometric patterns and Arabic calligraphy can be seen on the interior.

 The mosque is a short walk (15 minutes) from the railway station -leave from platform five and turn left onto Oriental Road.
 The mosque is found on the left, just before Lion Retail Park.

 Phone: 01483 760 679

 Please arrange an appointment in advance to visit the mosque and avoid visiting on Fridays and at prayer times, usually 1pm to 2pm.